GoodKnight06/Miscellaneous-Codes/README.md

 # Miscellaneous-Codes
-A repository containing source codes written for various school requirements such as programming exercises and projects,
+A repository containing source codes written for various school requirements such as programming exercises and projects.